tekknolagi/isdt/index.md

 ## Overview

+Learn the tools you are expected to know as a working software engineer that make you more efficient at writing better code and tackle problems you previously thought impossible.

 Effective software development requires more than just coding skill: in industry and academia alike, developers use tools to keep their code maintainable and reliable.
 In this course, you will learn four fundamental